Androz2091/discord-player/apps/website/pages/docs/guides/migrating.md

 // this is the entrypoint for discord-player based application const player = new Player(client);

+// This is to load the default extractors from the @discord-player/extractor package await player.extractors.loadDefault();
 ```

 > **Did You Know?** _Discord Player is by default a singleton._